Financial Support, Bursaries & Scholarships

 - Hardship Fund – This fund supports students through difficult periods

-If you need extra financial help in addition to any monetary support you may already have gained for your studies, please contact the Students’ Union Advice Centre.
+If you need extra financial help in addition to student funding, please contact the Students’ Union Advice Centre.

 Useful websites to assist financial planning